Israel and the Syrian civil war: Israeli–Syrian ceasefire line incidents

-Iran–Israel conflict during the Syrian Civil War
+Iran–Israel proxy conflict in Syria

 On several occasions, Israel reportedly carried out or supported attacks on Hezbollah and Iranian targets within Syrian territories or Lebanon.
 One of the first reliably reported incident of this kind took place on 30 January 2013, when Israeli aircraft struck a Syrian convoy allegedly transporting Iranian weapons to Hezbollah.
 Habitually, Israel refused to comment on the incident, a stance that is believed to seek to ensure that the Syrian government did not feel obliged to retaliate.

-More incidents were attributed to IAF on May 2013, December 2014, April 2015.
+More incidents were attributed to IAF in May 2013, December 2014, April 2015.
 Some of those reports were confirmed by Syria, whereas others were denied.
 Israel has consistently refused to comment on alleged targeting of Hezbollah and Syrian targets in Syrian territory.
 In 2015, suspected Hezbollah militants launched a retaliatory attack on Israeli forces in Shebaa farms.
 In March 2017, Syria launched anti-aircraft missiles towards the Israeli-controlled part of the Golan Heights, allegedly targeting Israeli IAF aircraft, which Syria claimed were on their way to attack targets in Palmyra (Syria).
 After the incident, Israel stated it was targeting weapons shipments headed toward anti-Israeli forces, specifically Hezbollah.
 Israel denied Syria's claim that one jet fighter was shot down and another damaged.
 Israel has not reported any pilots or aircraft missing in Syria, or anywhere else in the Middle East following the incident.
 According to some sources, the incident was the first time Israeli officials confirmed an Israeli strike on a Hezbollah convoy during the Syrian Civil War.
 As of September 2017, this was the only time such confirmation was issued.

 By early December 2017, the Israeli air force had confirmed it had attacked arms convoys of Ba'athist Syria and Lebanon's Hezbollah nearly 100 times over six years of the conflict in Syria.

 On 13 January 2021, at least 10 airstrikes hit the mountains around Deir ez-Zor city killing 26 people, 14 Syrian soldiers and 12 Iranian soldiers.
 Six airstrikes hit weapons warehouses and ammunition depots in Al-Bokamal desert killing 16 militiamen.
 Two airstrikes targeted warehouses in Al-Mayadeen desert killing 15 militia men.
 In total 18 airstrikes across Deir ez-Zor Governorate killed 57 in what was the highest death toll since Israel started its attacks on Syria.